 - Gently fold the whipped cream into the cream cheese mixture.
 Use it immediately to frost a cooled cake, cupcakes, or muffins.
 Store the frosted items in the refrigerator.

 - A stand mixer makes quick work of this frosting.
-If you don't have one, you can certainly use a hand mixer.
+You can certainly use a hand mixer if you don't have one.

-- Store frosting, covered, in the refrigerator for a few days.
+- Store any frosting that you're not using right away, covered, in the refrigerator for a few days.